Sinejack/sinejack.github.io/README.md

 ## My work experience
 ### HealthMetrics Sdn Bhd *(2019 September - Present)*
 Joined HealthMetrics for N years.
-Worked as Tactical, then Feature, then R&D and lastly Platform.
-I pick up C#, HTML, CSS, Docker, Microsoft Azure, SQL Server, Jira, Git and other fancy knowledges.
+Worked as a bugfix engineer in Tactical team, then developing features and modules in Feature team and then conduct research on how to improve the system in R&D team.
+I'm currently working in Platform team where I get to know about DevOps and other software tools to maintain the system.
+I pick up C#, HTML, CSS, Docker, Microsoft Azure, SQL Server, Jira, Git, microservice and other fancy knowledges.
 I assist my teammates in fixing bugs, research and maintain tools.
 My current position is Software Engineer, promoted from Junior Software Engineer.

 ## My certificates
 ### Tunku Abdul Rahman University College *(2017 - 2019)*